chef/chef-web-docs/chef_master/source/resource_ifconfig.rst

 ``target``
    **Ruby Type:** String | **Default Value:** ``'name'``

    The IP address that is to be assigned to the network interface.
-Default value: the ``name`` of the resource block.
-See "Syntax" section above for more information.
+If not specified we'll use the resource's name.

 ``vlan``
    **Ruby Type:** String